 2. Wide Application.
 Nearly all types of inorganic and some organic coating materials can be used on many groups of substrates and surfaces using a wide variety of finishes.

 3. Environmentally friendly.
 Since the process of PVD Coating happens in a vacuum environment, it is more environmentally friendly than other traditional coating techniques such as electroplating and painting.
 And the PVD process won’t produce poisonous gas such as CO or SO2.

-4. Convenient cleaning: You can saves (reduces) the time and cost of cleaning and polishing general copper (gold) products, and a soft cloth or glass cleaner is sufficient to clean the PVD film.
+4. Convenient cleaning: You can save (reduce) the time and cost of cleaning and polishing general copper (gold) products, and a soft cloth or glass cleaner is sufficient to clean the PVD film.

-It should be noted that these advantages of PVD are based on the use of high quality sputtering targets or evaporating materials.
-If the quality of raw materials is uneven, even with PVD coating, it is impossible to obtain high quality films.
+It should be noted that these advantages of PVD are based on the use of high-quality sputtering targets or evaporating materials.
+If the quality of raw materials is uneven, even with PVD coating, it is impossible to obtain high-quality films.
 The physical vapor deposition technology is simple, environmentally friendly, non-polluting, less consumable, uniform and compact, and strong in binding to the substrate.
-So PVD coatings are widely used as the decorative coating, optical coating, protective coating, electrical coating, and so on.
+So PVD coatings are widely used as a decorative coating, optical coating, protective coating, electrical coating, and so on.